sirisian/ecmascript-types/README.md

 let a = uint32x4(1, 2, 3, 4) + uint32x4(5, 6, 7, 8); // uint32x4
 let b = uint32x4(1, 2, 3, 4) < uint32x4(5, 6, 7, 8); // boolean32x4
 ```
-It's also possible to overload class operators to work with them, but the optimizations would be implementation specific if they result in SIMD instructions.
+It's also possible to overload class operators to work with them.
+Whether such an operator compiles to the SIMD instructions it describes depends on conditions the [operator overloading](operatoroverloading.md) extension sets out: value type storage, natural alignment, lane indices as compile-time value generic arguments, and inlining of the operator itself.

 ### enum Type